Ranuja01/cython-chess/README.md

 I may in the future look to optimize other portions of the `python-chess` library but as it stands, the overhead of calling Cython functions for small functions such as is_capture seem to be more costly than simply calling the same functions from `python-chess`.
-Move generation however is somewhat lengthy and therefore the Cythonized code (as well as the C++ injections) can give around a 40% improvement in move generation.
+Move generation however is somewhat lengthy and therefore the Cythonized code (as well as the C++ injections) can give around a **40% improvement** in move generation.

-*Note:* This project includes C++ components and therefore requires the ability to compile C++ as well as python.
+*Note:* This project includes C++ components and therefore requires the ability to compile C++ as well as Python.
-When pip installing the package, the required python components come with it but you need to ensure you have the ability to compile the C++ files.
+When pip installing the package, the required Python components come with it but you need to ensure you have the ability to compile the C++ files.
 To do this ensure you follow the build requirements below.

 ## Build Requirements
 Ensure you have Python 3.8 or greater installed on your system along with an udpated version of pip.
-When installing this package, all required python dependencies will be installed alongside it.
+When installing this package, all required Python dependencies will be installed alongside it.
 To ensure full functionality, confirm that you have a C++ compiler installed.
 If not, use the following instructions to download one.